 Homebuyer SurveyAlso known as the RICS Home Buyers Report

 To compare Homebuyer survey prices just fill in a few brief details below.

 It only takes a few seconds for a range of quotes to appear on your screen.

 This is a completely FREE service and your details are not shared with anyone other than local surveyors providing the quotes.

 Mortgage lenders sometimes offer to arrange surveys via large corporate ‘panel’ firms whose surveyors are under pressure to carry out several inspections per day, are generally less experienced, and are not always from the local area.

-This is the most popular type of survey, suitable for the vast majority of homes built since the late Victorian period.
+The HomeBuyer Report is a ‘Level 2’ RICS survey.
+It’s by far the most popular type of home survey, suitable for the vast majority of residential properties built since the late Victorian period.

 The inspection covers the whole property inside and out, from the loft down to the drains (where accessible) and is written on a specially designed RICS report, typically about 10 to 12 pages long.